frederic-perez/AmE-dictionary/data/idioms.md

 __make matters worse__ :three: To make an already bad, unpleasant, or difficult situation even more so.
 (Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_ _He laughed at her and then, to make matters worse, he accused her of lying!_
 __make mincemeat (out) of (someone or something)__ To decisively and severely punish or defeat someone. _If he doesn’t stop teasing me, I’m going to make mincemeat of him._ _You better practice for Sunday’s match, or your opponent will make mincemeat out of you._
 __make no bones about something__ :two: To say clearly what you think or feel about something.
-__make no mistake__ :two: What I have said or am about to say is absolutely certain; do not think otherwise._ Make no mistake, I intend to take this all the way to the Supreme Court if I have to._
+__make no mistake__ :three: What I have said or am about to say is absolutely certain; do not think otherwise._ Make no mistake, I intend to take this all the way to the Supreme Court if I have to._
 __make noise (about something)__ To be very outspoken about something, especially that which one dislikes or disagrees with. _Consumers have begun making a lot more noise about policies of the company that they claim are manipulative._
 __make oneself wrong__ :two::hammer: _Do not make yourself wrong._
 __make or break__ :four::hammer: _Music can make or break a show, especially a sitcom._